 - authorize ETS to cancel the questioned scores and receive a refund; or

-- submit the matter to arbitration (for test takers testing in the United States or U.S. Territories only).
+- submit the matter to arbitration (for test takers testing in the United States at the time of testing).

 The test taker has the right to initiate legal action.
 However, the filing of a lawsuit will not necessarily delay the cancellation of scores that ETS determines are invalid.